PolaricServer/docs/docs/concepts.rst

 Concepts
 ********

-This chapter aims to give a guide to the architecture and main features of Polaric Server.
+This chapter aims to give a overview of the architecture and main features of Polaric Server.

 **Anything still unclear?
 Feedback is welcome!**